Mikaela/mikaela.github.io/pages/matrix.markdown

 They are implemented by multiple clients other than Element.
 In FluffyChat, Gomuks and Nheko you can reply to something with `/react something` to add a `something` reaction.
 In Hydrogen there is a `...` next to emojis allowing you to enter freeform text as a reaction.
 In Schildichat Android when you search for a reaction, it offers to send your search as a freeform-reaction.

 [Element-Web doesn't support this yet](https://github.com/vector-im/element-web/issues/19409) and while there is [open pull request](https://github.com/matrix-org/matrix-react-sdk/pull/6628), the merging is blocked due to Element not knowing how to handle moderation and reporting for malicious reactions.

-### Why so many accounts?

-In my opinion it's preferable to have multiple accounts on different homeservers for ensuring decentralisation instead of having a single authority in power and being able to issue commands from multiple servers in case of federation meltdown which multiple rooms experienced during the period of room version 9 before homeserver software started to nag on unintentionally open registration refusing to start.
-Additionally state resets are a good reason to keep old accounts around.

-### Why do you use Matrix URI scheme instead of matrix.to?

-I dislike matrix.to as a concept.
-It's a centralized service on decentralized protocol and in my opinion it shows lack of self-esteem on Matrix side considering neither XMPP or IRC require something like it, both of those trust being known or handled appropiately.

 ### What are ghost and puppets?